 We offer a well-balanced two-year programme that incorporates modern mathematical techniques.
 You have the opportunity to specialize in one of three areas: Mathematical Systems Theory, Applied Analysis and Computational Science, and Operations Research.
 Our teaching staff has an extensive network of contacts that offer you excellent career prospects.
-You'll be involved in research conducted by the University of Twente’s Centre for Telematics and Information Technology, and you can go on to become an active member of our alumni programm
+You will be involved in research conducted at one of our world leading research institutes, CTIT, MESA+ and MIRA.

 The Netherlands’ one and only campus university